Stian Neset

-Stian Neset (born 14 April 1974 in Norway) is a Norwegian retired footballer.
+Stian Neset (born 14 April 1974) is a Norwegian retired footballer.

 Career

 Neset made 6 appearances for Sogndal Fotball in the Norwegian top flight before spending the rest of his career in the Norwegian lower leagues.

 Despite playing in the Norwegian lower leagues for the majority of his career, Neset was known on the video game Championship Manager: Season 97/98 for his potential.